 Foreigners Leaving Antioquia: January 2019 - May 2020

-But the real question for those considering a real estate purchase is, what will 2021 and beyond look like?
-Personally, I think some normalcy will return to the tourism sector by the end of the year.
-The industry is simply too important to the Colombian economy for the Government to forbid international arrivals long term.
-In a sign that his administration has the sector in mind, President Duque recently announced the creation of a sello de bioseguridad (biosecurity seal) to be awarded to companies that can demonstrate that they take the proper protective measures.
-The seal will be valid for two years, and can be sought by restaraunts, tour operators, hotels, and any other company involved in tourism.
-The idea behind the seal is to make consumers feel safe about the places they go and the activities they take part in.
-This is a small token of support for an industry devastated by the crisis and highlights that the Government hopes to have a strong tourism sector as the crisis subsides.
+But the real question for those considering a real estate purchase in Medellín is, what will 2021 and beyond look like?
+Personally, I believe that normalcy will return to the tourism sector by the end of the year.
+The industry is simply too important to the Colombian economy for the government to ban international arrivals in the long term.
+In a sign that his administration has the sector in mind, President Duque recently announced the creation of a biosecurity seal, which will be awarded to companies that can demonstrate that they take adequate protective measures.
+The seal will be valid for two years and can be requested by restaurants, tour operators, hotels and any other company dedicated to tourism.
+The idea behind the seal is to make consumers feel confident about the places they go and the activities they participate in.
+This is a small token of support to an industry devastated by the crisis and highlights that the Government hopes to have a strong tourism sector as the crisis subsides.

-In spite of the foregoing, which illustrates some serious economic challenges that Colombian society faces, I personally do not think the real estate market will see a sharp decrease in prices.
+Despite the above, which illustrates some of the serious economic challenges facing Colombian society, I personally do not believe that Medellín’s real estate market will experience a sharp drop in prices.
 Here are three important reasons why:

 #1 Paisas are Proud and Stubborn